 Hurricane warning for parts of Palm Beach County, Treasure Coast

+Strong winds and heavy rain are beginning to spread to portions of the east coast of Florida and across the northwestern Bahamas as Tropical Storm Nicole takes aim at the Sunshine State.

-A hurricane warning has been issued Tuesday for Boca Raton north to the Flagler/Volusia County line as Subtropical Storm Nicole strengthens and pushes west toward Florida, where it could make landfall as a Category 1 hurricane, the National Hurricane Center said.
+A hurricane warning remains in effect for Boca Raton north to the Flagler-Volusia County line as Tropical Storm Nicole strengthens and pushes west toward Florida, where it could make landfall as a Category 1 hurricane, the National Hurricane Center said.

-A hurricane warning means hurricane conditions are expected in the next 36 hours.
+A hurricane warning — which currently includes coastal Palm Beach County, along with Martin, St. Lucie and Indian River counties — means hurricane conditions are expected in the next 36 hours.

-According to the 10 a.m. advisory from the NHC, Nicole is located 460 miles east of West Palm Beach and has maximum sustained winds of 50 miles per hour, moving west-northwest at 9 miles per hour.
+According to the 1 a.m. advisory from the NHC, Nicole is about 290 miles east of West Palm Beach.

+The system has maximum sustained winds of 70 mph and is moving west, southwest at 11 mph.
+Nicole is now near hurricane strength as it heads toward the northwest Bahamas, taking aim at Florida.

+"Nicole will become a hurricane by Wednesday morning but shouldn't rapidly strengthen due to wind shear and dry air entrained in the system," WPTV First Alert Weather meteorologist James Wieland said.

-In addition to the hurricane warning, a hurricane watch is in effect for Hallandale Beach north to Boca Raton, as well as Lake Okeechobee.
+In addition to the hurricane warning, a hurricane watch is in effect for Hallandale Beach north to Boca Raton, as well as for Lake Okeechobee.
+A storm surge warning is in effect for North Palm Beach north through the entire Treasure Coast.

+There is a severe weather and flash flooding threat for our viewing area on Wednesday and Thursday.

+The NHC said Nicole will approach the east coast of Florida Wednesday night.

 WATCH: WPTV First Alert Weather forecast